JoaoManuel2005/Pairs_tradingbot/README.md

    - **Entry Signal**: When the z-score exceeds a certain threshold, it indicates that the spread is wide, and a mean reversion trade is initiated.
 The bot goes long on the underperforming stock and short on the outperforming stock.
    - **Exit Signal**: When the z-score reverts to zero or crosses another threshold, it indicates that the spread has reverted to the mean, and the trade is closed.
 7. **Backtesting**: The bot backtests the trading strategy using historical data to evaluate its performance.
-8. **Paper Trading**: The bot can execute paper trades using the Alpaca API, which allows for simulated trading without real money.
+8. **Real or Paper Trading**: The bot can execute real or paper trades using the Alpaca API.

 ## Features